 Think a production studio is only for consumer brands?
 Not quite.
 LiveLab worked with Accenture to build out its Accenture Consumer Innovation Network, which includes small, on-site LiveLabs to keep clients abreast of the latest developments in the digital age.
 The lab produces custom multimedia shows for Accenture clients visiting their innovation centers (think of a case study through the lens of “The Matrix”).

 The studio also offers something beyond content creation, says Ostrum.
 “We organize events for the branding team to come in and get our hands dirty building things.
 We get to live and breathe the brand we represent, and focus on the passion points.
 It’s an unexpected but great benefit for us.”

 What’s next for Kenmore and Craftsman?
 “We are ready to go wherever our customers want us to go with content,” Ostrum says.
 And judging by the most recent entries from the lab (#cookingwithcraftsman), who knew your cordless drill could power a whisk attachment?

-You’ll find more examples of content innovations from big brands in CMI Books’ “Bold Brand” by Josh Miles.
+You’ll find more brand marketing examples of content innovations from big brands in CMI Books’ “Bold Brand” by Josh Miles.